 In theory, the numbers suggest that the Glycine should wear better.
 However, for me. the DH feels more comfortable.

 This has to do with the case back design.
 In the Glycine, the case back is stepped/domed, effectively shifting the centre of gravity up, and reducing the surface area resting against the wrist.

 It’s not a heavy watch, and it doesn’t feel out of balance.
 Still, just a small redesign of the case back would distribute the weight of the watch far better.
 What really saves this one from being uncomfortable to wear is a thickness of only 10.6mm.
 Pair that case back with a case thicker by 2mm, and all day long I wouldn’t dream of anything else than finally taking it off.

 I think it’s a really decent watch.
 If you like bronze watches, you’ll probably really like it.
 If you don’t, and you’re simply after a 40-42mm diver-style watch, the Glycine Combat Sub 42 will still be a good choice.
-After all, there’s a number of versions in steel available.
+After all, there are a number of versions in steel available.